Different Types of Chevy Truck Beds and Their Uses Explained

 Now in the heavy-duty range, things change again.

 The short bed is mostly gone here.
-You usually get Standard bed around 6.9 feet, or Long bed 8 feet.
-These beds are built stronger, thicker steel, more reinforced points.
-Because expectations are different, they carry much heavier loads, so design also changes.
+You usually get a standard bed around 6.9 feet, or a long bed 8 feet.
+These beds are built with stronger, thicker steel and more reinforced points.
+Because expectations are different, they carry much heavier loads, so the design also changes.

 3. Beyond Length: Durabed and Multi-Flex Features

-The truck bed today is not just empty space anymore, it is more like a working platform.
+The truck bed today is not just empty space; it is more of a working platform.

 Roll-Formed High-Strength Steel